 - Factory accidents with heavy machinery causing hand and arm injuries

 If you’ve been injured in an accident at work, on the roads or in a public place and you believe somebody else is at fault, it’s time to seek advice from a personal injury lawyer.
-Accident Advice Helpline’s lawyers work on a 100% no win, no fee* basis, so there are no upfront legal fees to worry about.
+You shouldn’t have to suffer in silence if you have been injured as a result of somebody else’s negligence, and if you have sustained serious injuries, you may find your quality of life has been affected.

 Should you make a claim?

 If you have suffered upper body injuries, either minor or more serious ones, then get in touch with our team of expert advisors today.
-It’s totally free to call Accident Advice Helpline on 0800 689 0500 to find out more about making a 100% no win, no fee* claim.
-You could even head for our website to find out how much compensation you could claim.
+It’s totally free to call Accident Advice Helpline on 0800 689 0500 (0333 500 0993 from a mobile – charges may apply depending on your network operator) to find out more about making a 100% no-win, no-fee* claim.
+Our lawyers work on a no-win, no-fee* basis, which means you don’t have to worry about the cost of upfront legal fees in order to make a claim.
 If you’ve taken time off work to recover from your injuries, we could get you compensation for your loss of earnings, as well as your pain and suffering – and your settlement could also cover the cost of any medical treatment or medication you may need.

 Get in touch with us today for confidential advice from our expert advisors.
 There is no obligation to proceed with a claim at any time and you can get the advice you need to help you decide whether or not to make a claim.